zjuradoq/BioCRNPyler/docs/membrane_features.rst

 Mechanism: ``Membrane_Protein_Integration()``
 ~~~~~~~~~~

-Membrane protein integration models the process by which proteins are inserted
+Membrane protein integration refers to the process by which proteins inserted are
-into the lipid bilayer of a membrane.
-This mechanism ensures that membrane
 proteins are correctly localized and oriented within the membrane, a crucial
 step for their function in transport, signaling, or structural roles.
 The
-mechanism does not model active transport or signaling directly, but provides
+mechanism does not model active transport or signaling directly, but it provides
-the foundational step of embedding proteins into the membrane where they can
+the foundational step of embedding proteins into the membrane, where they can
 carry out these roles.

 The ``IntegralMembraneProtein`` component uses the ``Membrane_Protein_Integration``